yshadow14/21_Days_Amogh/README.md

 Day 4: I competed intermediate machine learning and pandas on kaggle

 Day 5: I watched a couple of videoes on data visualization.I also completed the data visualization course on kaggle

+Day 6: I read the Feature Engineering: What Powers Machine Learning | by Will Koehrsen